-As a historian who has written extensively about the Georgian Bay region and Owen Sound in particular, Owen Sound Harbour – A Photographic History, by Robert A. Cotton is a book that interests my historiographical curiosity.
+As a historian who has written extensively about the Georgian Bay region and Owen Sound in particular, Owen Sound Harbour – A Photographic History, by Robert A. Cotton is a book that perks my historiographical curiosity.

 Historians have barely touched the rich heritage of the Georgian Bay region.
 And, most of the limited number of publications about the history of the area have depended almost entirely upon words to tell the story of their research into their subject.